tlawrence3/tSFM/README.md

     -P 100
     ```

-# Statistical significance testing for CIFs Divergences (ID and KLD)
+# Statistical significance testing for CIF Divergences --- Information Difference (ID) logos and Kullback-Leibler Divergence (KLD) logos.
-tSFM implements statistical significance testing for CIFs divergences using permutation based null distributions.
-Pvalues can be calculated with three methods `GPD`, `ECDF` and `ECDF_pseudo` indicated by the option `-m`. `ECDF_pseudo` is the Monte Carlo permutation based approach calculated according to the formula (number of exceedances + 1)/(number of permutations + 1). `ECDF` is similar to the `ECDF_pseudo` except that when the number of permutation replicates that exceed the original stat exceeds the value of `--exceedances` the Pecdf will be calculated according to the formula (number of exceedances)/(number of permutations) and returned.
-Method `GPD` is implemented according to the "Peaks-over-Threshhold" (PoT) tail approximation approach described as algorithm APPROXIMATE in the manuscript.
-The default method is GPD. tSFM also calculates the confidence intervals for all the pvalues except for the ones with zero exceedances calculated with pseudo counts.
+tSFM implements statistical significance testing for CIF divergences
+using permutation-based null distributions.
+P-values can be calculated
+by one of three algorithms called `ECDF`, `ECDF_pseudo`, and `GPD` chosen by the user through
+the option `-m`.
+The algorithm `ECDF_pseudo` is the Monte Carlo permutation-based
+approximation calculated according to the formula (number of exceedances +
+1)/(number of permutations + 1), where `exceedances` means the fraction of permutation replicates yielding statistics as large or larger than the observed divergence.
+Algorithm `ECDF` is similar to
+`ECDF_pseudo` except that when the number of permutation exceedances reaches the value of option `--exceedances` (with default 10) the
+p-value will be calculated according to the formula (number of
+exceedances)/(number of permutations) and returned, otherwise when there are fewer exceedances, the `ECDF_pseudo` formula is used.
+Algorithm `GPD` is
+implemented according to the "Peaks-over-Threshhold" (PoT) tail-approximation approach described as algorithm APPROXIMATE in the
+manuscript, which includes the `ECDF` and `ECDF_pseudo` algorithms as special cases.
+The default method is `GPD`. tSFM also calculates the
+confidence intervals for all the p-values except for the ones with zero
+exceedances calculated with pseudocounts.

-1. To calculate the significance of KLD-values with 100 permutations for clade humans versus clade MAJOR we can use three methods of GPD, ECDF and ECDF_pseudo described with three examples below:
+1. To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can choose among the three algorithms of GPD, ECDF and ECDF_pseudo as in the three examples below:
     1. Method `ECDF_pseudo`
     ```shell
     tsfm --kldperms 100 -m ECDF_pseudo -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR